JTPond/calcify/README.md

  A crate for 3-D and 4-D vector and matrix algebra, conceived for use in physics simulations.
 Builds out from a basic ThreeVec struct including most commonly used operations built in.

+## Note

+All physics constants are exported in the top in SI units.
+To retrieve them in Planck or natural units call calcify::Consts::planck() or calcify::Consts::natural()

 ## todo

 Four-Momentum